 Are you tired of earning nothing on the money sitting in your chequing account?
 Or have you started saving up an emergency fund but are not sure where the best place to keep it is?
 If either of these statements sound familiar, then a high-interest savings account may be the answer you’re looking for.

-As a Canadian, there are many high-interest savings account options available to you.
-But the best high yield savings account in Canada is at EQ Bank.
+The best high yield savings account in Canada is at EQ Bank.
 Not only does EQ Bank have one of the best HISA rates in Canada, but it also has the best overall features.

 But before we get into why EQ Bank has the best savings account.
 Let’s talk about what a high-interest savings account is.

 What is a HISA?

 A HISA or high-interest savings account is an account designed to provide a higher yield on your money than a regular chequing account.
 Essentially this means you will earn more interest on your money in a high-interest savings account than you would in a chequing account.

 HISA’s are meant to be for savings and therefore will have less regular transactions than a chequing account.
 Because they are more hands-off than your day-to-day account they can offer a higher interest rate.

 But a lot of the best high yield savings accounts in Canada are a bit of a hybrid.
 They offer a higher interest rate than a regular chequing account.
 But they also provide unlimited transactions and bill payments.